stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 the hidden beings a non-terrestrial origin; citing the extravagant books of Charles Fort with their claims that voyagers from other worlds and outer space have often visited earth.
-Most of my foes, however, were merely romanticists who insisted on trying to transfer to real life the fantastic lore of lurking &ldquo;little people&rdquo; made popular by the magnificent horror-fiction of Arthur Machen.
+Most of my foes, however, were merely romanticists who insisted on trying to transfer to real life the fantastic lore of lurking  "little people " made popular by the magnificent horror-fiction of Arthur Machen.

     II.